nicolo-tellini/LRSDAY-Patch/README.md

 ### Citation

-I am not going to ask you to "buymeacoffee".
-I need to sleep, no caffeine.
-But, if you use this patch cite this GitHub repo along with LRSDAY paper, please.
+If you use this patch cite this GitHub repo along with LRSDAY paper ([Yue JX.,Liti G.,*Nat Protoc*,2018](https://www.nature.com/articles/nprot.2018.025)).
 Thank you very much!

 ### Disclaimer
 **FOLLOWING THE INSTRUCTION YOU ARE GOING TO INSTALL PACKAGES WITH SUPERUSER PRIVILEGES DURING THE PRE-INSTALLATION PROCESS.
 IF YOU ARE NOT AWARE OF WHAT YOU ARE DOING CONSULT WITH EITHER YOUR SYSTEM ADMINISTRATOR OR SENIOR BIO/INFORMATICIAN.
 NO SUPERUSER PRIVILEGES ARE REQUIRED BY THE MAIN SOFTWARE INSTALLER.**